balus7891/OCI-Bastion-Service/README.md

 # OCI-Bastion-Service
-The Terraform code help you to create Hussle free Oracle Cloud Infrastructure (OCI) Bastion service
+The Terraform code help you to create Hassle free Oracle Cloud Infrastructure (OCI) Bastion service.

 1. Managed SSH

-You can create Managed SSH session to existing Compute instances in your tenancy.
+You can create Managed SSH session to existing compute instances in your tenancy.
 (Make sure the bastion plugin is enabled for the instance)

 2. SSH Port Forwarding